dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 ### IO Redirection Table (IOREDTBL)

-They can be accessed vie memory mapped registers.
+They can be accessed via memory-mapped registers.
 Each entry is composed of 2 registers (starting from offset 10h).
 So for example the first entry will be composed by registers 10h and 11h.

 The content of each entry is: